 - Graduate School

-- Educational Policy Studies with External Minor in Sociology, University of Wisconsin, Madison, Wisconsin
+- Educational Policy Studies with External Minor in Sociology, University of Wisconsin-Madison, 2012

 Areas of Interest

-Dr. Oh is an expert in the application of quantitative methods to educational research, with particular focus on rigorous and innovative statistical approaches that might better address causal relationships and provide more rigorous scientific evidence to guide educational programs, practices, and policies.
-She has significant experience in various research designs including randomized-experimental, quasi-experimental, and longitudinal research designs, as well as a wide range of statistical methods including person-centered approaches, multilevel modeling, structural equation modeling, various longitudinal data analysis methods, and classical and modern measurement theory.
+Dr. Oh is also an expert in the application of quantitative methods to educational research, with particular focus on rigorous and innovative statistical approaches that might better address causal relationships and provide more rigorous scientific evidence to guide educational programs, practices and policies.
+She has significant experience in various research designs including randomized-experimental, quasi-experimental, and longitudinal research designs, as well as a wide range of statistical methods including person-centered approaches, multilevel modeling, structural equation modeling, and various longitudinal data analysis methods.

 Smith, E.P., Osgood, W., Oh, Y., & Caldwell, L. (2018).
 Promoting afterschool quality and positive youth development: Cluster randomized trial of the Pax Good Behavior Game.
 Prevention Science.
 19(2), 159-173. https://doi.org/10.1007/s11121-017-0820-2